ficool2/safetyhook/README.md

+# Information

+Backport of [SafetyHook](https://github.com/cursey/safetyhook) that supports C++20, C++17 and C++14.
+It may also work under C++11 but this is not tested.
+This uses [tl](https://tl.tartanllama.xyz/) as a polyfill.

 # SafetyHook

-SafetyHook is a **C++23** procedure hooking library for Windows x86 and x86_64 systems.
+SafetyHook is a **C++14** procedure hooking library for Windows x86 and x86_64 systems.
 It aims to make runtime procedure hooking as safe as possible while maintaining simplicity of its implementation.
 To that end it currently does:

 * Stops all other threads when creating or deleting hooks
 * Fixes the IP of threads that may be affected by the creation or deletion of hooks